Works with Home Assistant

 Thermostats & heating

+Smart thermostats and radiator valves that work with Home Assistant, verified against UK heating systems from combi boilers to S-plan zoned setups.
 UK smart heating is its own world — combi boilers, S-plan zones and TRVs on every radiator — and Home Assistant support varies wildly, from fully local Matter thermostats to cloud integrations that lag by a minute.
 Every thermostat and radiator valve here is verified against UK heating systems, with honest notes on which integrations are local, which poll a cloud, and what that means for your automations.

 20 devices